-All program objectives are measured with multiple tools.
+All program objectives/exit competencies are measured with multiple tools.
 The following Curriculum Map outlines those measurement tools and courses in which the program objectives are presented and/or measured:

 Program Objective Measurement Tools Courses In Which Program Objectives Are Presented and/or Measured 1.
-The student will incorporate •CAT 10.
-ECE 103 11.
-ECE 104 understanding of developmental stages, Pre/Post-Test 12.
-ECE 106 13.
-ECE 107 processes, and theories Course Projects 14.
-ECE 109 15.
-ECE 111 of growth, development, and learning into Written Tests over 16.
-ECE 112 developmentally appropriate practice.
-Course Content 17.
-ECE 113 18.
-ECE 114 19.
-ECE 115 20.
-ECE 265 2.
-The student will Written Tests over •ECE 103 demonstrate knowledge Course Content •ECE 104 of relevant content for •ECE 106 young children and •CAT •ECE 107 developmentally •ECE 109 appropriate ways of integrating content into Pre/Post-Test •ECE 111 teaching and learning Course Projects •ECE 112 experiences for children •ECE 113 from birth through age • ECE 114 eight. • ECE 115 • ECE 265
+The student will incorporate understanding of developmental stages, processes, and theories of growth, development, and learning into CATPre/Post-TestCourse Projects ECE 103 ECE 104 ECE 106 developmentally appropriate practice.
+Written Tests over Course Content ECE 107 ECE 109 ECE 111 ECE 112 ECE 113 ECE 114 ECE 115 ECE 265